AndrewMelad108/AndrewMelad108/README.md

 ### 👩‍💻 &nbsp; A Few Thicks About Me :)

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science./
+🎓 &nbsp;I'm currently graduate Computer Science./
-🌱 &nbsp;I'm on track for learning more about Graphic Design,UI-Ux Design, and Web Development.\
+🌱 &nbsp;I'm on track for learning more about Web Development.\
 ✉️ &nbsp;You can shoot me an email at andrewmelad108@gmail.com!
 I'll try to respond as soon as I can.\
 <!-- &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
 I'm open to feedback and suggestions!-->